 4. Students need to be aware that they are required to achieve a grade of C or higher in nursing coursework in both theoretical and clinical components of each nursing course.

 5. Students are required to complete Health and Insurance Portability and Accountability Act of 1996 (HIPAA) and OSHA trainings prior to clinical placement and adhere to guidelines in these trainings.

 The student must:

-- Maintain a minimum college grade point average of 2.0.
+- Maintain a minimum university grade point average of 2.0.

 - Receive a grade of C or higher in all nursing courses.
 Students will be permitted